pmem/pmem.github.io/.github/ISSUE_TEMPLATE/pmem-solution-request.md

 Thank you for taking the time to help grow the community by telling us about your solution.
 Please complete all fields in the template below to requst a new solution be added to the repository on [https://pmem.io/solutions](https://pmem.io/solutions/).
 Your request will be reviewed prior to being accepted to ensure it meets the [requirements](#requirements).
 Please monitor your request as any feedback will be provided through Github only.

-If you do not have a GitHub account, or are not comfortable using GitHub, you are welcome to start a new thread on the [PMem Forum](https://groups.google.com/g/pmem?pli=1) or join the [#pmem Slack channel](https://pmem-io.slack.com/join/shared_invite/enQtNzU4MzQ2Mzk3MDQwLWQ1YThmODVmMGFkZWI0YTdhODg4ODVhODdhYjg3NmE4N2ViZGI5NTRmZTBiNDYyOGJjYTIyNmZjYzQxODcwNDg#/shared-invite/email).
+If you do not have a GitHub account, or are not comfortable using GitHub, you are welcome to start a new thread on the PMem Forum or Slack channel.
 Please copy the template below to tell us about your solution when using the Forum or Slack.

-If you have feedback for how we can make the solution repository better, please file a new GitHub issue or start a new thread on the [PMem Forum](https://groups.google.com/g/pmem?pli=1) or [Slack channel](https://pmem-io.slack.com/join/shared_invite/enQtNzU4MzQ2Mzk3MDQwLWQ1YThmODVmMGFkZWI0YTdhODg4ODVhODdhYjg3NmE4N2ViZGI5NTRmZTBiNDYyOGJjYTIyNmZjYzQxODcwNDg#/shared-invite/email).
+If you have feedback for how we can make the solution repository better, please file a new GitHub issue or use one of the contact methods listed on the [Community page](https://pmem.io/community).

 # New Solution Template
 *All fields are required